SanVidurath/snapshot/README.md

 # Picture Snapshot

+## Overview
-This project displays a gallery of random images
+This project displays a gallery of random images based on the search query of user

 ## Features
-* Search - search any image
 * Flickr API - fetches images
 * Infinite scroll - load images as you go